Skip to content

 Returns:

-(List[LazyWeights]): Log probabilities for next tokens and EOS for each context.
+(list[LazyWeights]): Log probabilities for next tokens and EOS for each context.
+Keys are Token objects.

 """